 Types of police and criminal justice data breaches

-It is the job of the police to protect us, and in a digital society that also means protecting our data.
-However, all too often our trust in those in authority who have access to our personal information is being undermined, resulting in a police data protection breach.
+It is the job of the police to protect us, and in a digital society, that also means protecting our data.
+However, all too often, our trust in those in authority who have access to our personal information is being undermined, resulting in a police data protection breach.

 We can make data breach claims against: